P1sec/QCSuper/README.md

 ```

 Still in your command prompt, move to the directory containing QCSuper using the `cd` command.
 You can then execute commands (which should start with `py qcsuper.py` or `py3 qcsuper.py` if you installed Python 3 from the online installer, or `python3.exe .\qcsuper.py` if you installed it from the Windows Store).

+As noted above, it is possible that you should add a `libusb-win32` filter through the utility available in the Start Menu after a first failed attempt to run the tool using the `--adb` mode.

 ## Supported protocols